Concerning the adventures of four nasty children and Our Hero with Mr. Willy Wonka and his famous candy plant

-Also in the 2005 film, Violet is actually little happy about what happened to her.
+In the 2005 film, Violet is actually a little happy about what happened to her.
 (She's become rather flexible after being juiced, despite being purple.)

 Karmic Death: Sort of.
-While Wonka claims none of the children die, each one (except Charlie) is taken out in this manner.
+While none of the children die, each one (except Charlie) is taken out in a similar manner.
 The end of the book shows the naughty kids walking out of the factory, albeit considerably changed based on their punishments.
 Not every adaptation sticks with this, however...

 Killer Rabbit: The squirrels in the Nut-Sorting Room.
 They are adorable... and if you get too close, they'll catch you and throw you down to the incinerator if they judge you to be a bad nut.

 Loads and Loads of Characters: To the point that when the tour starts, there's 15 people in the group (the four naughty kids and their parents, Charlie and Grandpa Joe, and Willy Wonka leading the way).
 It quickly becomes a Dwindling Party, but still.
-Most adaptations trim down the cast by limiting the number of adults a Golden Ticket finder can bring with them to one, resulting in four of the naughty kids' parents being either Demoted to Extra or Adapted Out.
+Most adaptations — including all four that warrant their own pages on this wiki — trim down the cast by limiting the number of adults a Golden Ticket finder can bring with them to one, resulting in four of the naughty kids' parents being either Demoted to Extra or Adapted Out.

 In the American stage musical adaptation Roald Dahl's Willy Wonka (2005), the kids in the candy store at the beginning are named James, Matilda, Sophie, Danny, Alfie, and Billy.

-No OSHA Compliance: The factory itself is riddled with unbelievably dangerous areas, from a chocolate river with no safety rail that leads to a grinding machine via pipes, a gaping hole in the middle of the nut-sorting room that leads straight to a furnace, and a glass elevator that smashes through the roof (to name a few).
+No OSHA Compliance: The factory itself is riddled with unbelievably dangerous areas, from a chocolate river with no safety rail that leads to a grinding machine via pipes, a gaping hole in the middle of the nut-sorting room that leads straight to a furnace, and a glass elevator that smashes through the roof, just to name a few.
 Part of the problem seems to be that the owner seems to be preoccupied with attractive aesthetics ("I insist upon my rooms being beautiful!") over practical safety issues.

 Pinball Protagonist: Charlie.
 The only thing he actually does that affects the plot is buy the chocolate bar with the Golden Ticket; otherwise he's pretty much just jostled along by the story.
 Most adaptations, including the two films and the 2013 stage musical, add plot complications/twists to rectify this.

 Rapid Hair Growth: Hair Toffee.
-It makes hair grow on your head within a half-hour of your eating it, which is perfect for bald people...but right now it's too powerful — the last Oompa-Loompa to test it wound up with hair that grows over a foot per day, constantly.
+It makes hair grow on your head a half-hour after you eat it, which is perfect for bald people...but right now it's too powerful.

-Science Cocktail: Several machines in the Inventing Room work this way (the Everlasting Gobstoppers and Great Gum Machine are described in full detail).
+Science Cocktail: Several machines in the Inventing Room work this way, with the Everlasting Gobstopper and Great Gum Machines described in full detail.